hashesDAO/docs/FAQ.md

 # Fequently Asked Questions

-To add - more explanation of hashes collections, create flow stuff, launching a predicate contract
+To add - more explanation of hashes collections, create flow stuff, launching a predicate contract, goverance